 We've made changes this year.
 Candidates can now request human review if they're rejected—most don't, but the option exists.
 We've expanded our bias audits beyond the metrics that are designed to be passed.
 We're building explainability into scoring, so recruiters can see which factors contributed and where human judgment should intervene.

 Last month, a client wanted us to remove bias auditing from the contract.
 Seven figures in annual revenue.
-I said no. My co-founder—I'm going to call him David, which isn't his name—called me that night.
+I said no. The conversation with my co-founder that followed was tense.

 None of it is enough.
 We still use college prestige in the model because accuracy drops without it.
-We still pass bias audits that Lin says are meaningless.
+We still pass bias audits that researchers say are meaningless.
 We still tell clients our system is "fair" when the honest answer is "fairer than humans, probably, but we're not sure."

 Tomorrow someone will submit an application.
 Their resume will be parsed, tokenized, embedded in a vector space, compared against millions of data points, and scored.
 Under a second.
 Our system, or one like it.